This post may contain affiliate links which means we make a commission at no extra cost to you

 To get an alternative view of the Canyon of Yellowstone be sure to stop at the Calcite Springs Lookout Point.
 The view is located a 40-minute drive away from Artist Point and offers a beautiful view of Yellowstone River.
 The viewpoint is far less crowded and is a nice place to stop to stretch the legs while admiring the view.

 After a morning of wonderful viewpoints, it is time to stop for a quick bite to eat.
 Calcite Springs Lookout is a great spot to doso.

 Following some yummy lunch, the next stop on the itinerary is Mammoth Hot Springs.
 The springs are a 40 minutes drive from Calcite Springs Lookout Point.

-I highly recommend visiting Mammoth Hots Springs as the are unbelievably unique to Yellowstone.
-I have never seen anything like them.
-The area has two designated boardwalks, the lower and upper.
-The boardwalks offer views of over 50 hot springs.
+I highly recommend visiting Mammoth Hots Springs as they are unbelievably unique to Yellowstone.
+I have never seen anything like it.
+The area has two designated boardwalks, the lower and upper with over 50 hot springs to view.